Noticed Your Error At The Petrol Station?

 Have You Noticed Your Error After You've Left The Forecourt?

-We'll assume your reading this having noticed your mistake and pulled over on the road.
-Ensure you have left your vehicle in a safe location, since it's not as bad to wreck your engine than it is to put your life, or the lives or others at risk.
+We'll assume your reading this paragraph having noticed your mistake and pulled over on the side of the road.
+Ensure you have left your vehicle in a safe location, since it's better to risk your engine than it is to put your life, or the lives of others at risk.
 Remember that if you are on a motorway, ideally you should park next to one of the emergency phones which are located at 1 mile intervals.